timmc/commapps/ansible/roles/backups/README.md

 - This extract command will extract files into the current directory
 - Leave off the leading slash from the paths to extract
+- If you extract a file or directory in a deeper path, the parent dirs will be created as `root:root` because they aren't being explicitly extracted
 - Paths to extract start with the *snapshot* dir, not `/srv/commdata`

 ## Host configuration